Summer Hours

 specialcollections@c.ringling.edu

-Our educational mission is to introduce our publics to diverse voices and ideas that challenge staid constructions of the canon and the master work.
-The Center routinely juxtaposes the familiar and widely recognized with the lesser known and the underrepresented.
-Through our work, we hope that the next generation of thinkers and makers will draw inspiration from a nuanced web of references.
+Our educational mission is to introduce diverse voices and ideas that challenge traditional constructions of the canon and masterworks.
+The Center regularly juxtaposes the familiar and widely recognized with the lesser-known and underrepresented.
+Through our work, we hope to inspire the next generation of thinkers and creators to draw from a nuanced web of references.

 Hands-On Object-Based Research

-At the Special Collections Center, you can gather ideas for a creative project, engage in scholarly research, or discover something new.
-Gain hands-on experience utilizing primary sources in our reading room, and explore our unique collections through an active exhibition program and campus events.
-From social justice activism to international folktales to the latest in fabrication techniques, the material objects at the Center can be a great way to explore questions about conception, production, circulation, readership, and cultural histories.
+At the Special Collections Center, you can gather ideas for creative projects, engage in scholarly research, or discover something new.
+Gain hands-on experience using primary sources in our reading room, and explore our unique collections through an active exhibition program and campus events.
+From social justice activism to international folktales to the latest fabrication techniques, the material objects at the Center offer a great way to explore questions of conception, production, circulation, readership, and cultural history.

 Collection Types

-The collections namely consist of artists’ books and photo-bookworks from the 1960s to the present; illustrated books and periodicals from the 1700s forward; historic and contemporary prints and printed matter from the 1450s forward; specialty archives and collections; and a new institutional archive.
+Our collections include artists’ books and photo-bookworks from the 1960s to the present; illustrated books and periodicals from the 1700s onward; historic and contemporary prints and printed matter from the 1450s onward; specialty archives and collections; and an institutional archive.

 Open to Everyone

-Open to students, staff, faculty, art and design practitioners, and the general public.
-Our Center functions as a reading room, classroom, print study center, and gallery.
-To schedule an individual appointment, research consultation, class visit, or group tour please contact our Center staff in advance.
+The Center is open to students, staff, faculty, art and design practitioners, and the general public.
+It functions as a reading room, classroom, print study center, and gallery.
+To schedule an individual appointment, research consultation, class visit, or group tour, please contact our staff in advance.

 Faculty Resources & Curricular Support

 As a teaching resource for faculty, the Center can be utilized for class visits, critique sessions, performances, and extracurricular activities.
-For class visits, see How to Use the Center for a brief overview and the SC Educator Guide for more information about our educational offerings, lesson plan ideas, and ways to browse and learn about the collections.
+For class visits, see How to Use the Center for a brief overview.
 Interested faculty/classes are also invited to collaborate with the Center on Exhibitions and Special Projects.